bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 The block header provides several easy-to-modify fields, such as a dedicated nonce field, so obtaining new hashes doesn't require waiting for new transactions.
-Also, only the 80-byte block header is hashed for proof-of-work, so adding more bytes of transaction data to a block does not slow down hashing with extra I/O.
+Also, only the 80-byte block header is hashed for proof-of-work, so including a large volume of transaction data in a block does not slow down hashing with extra I/O, and adding additional transaction data only requires the recalculation of the ancestor hashes in the merkle tree.

 {% endautocrossref %}